 Humour, biography, sport, history, music of all kinds, history, self-help, natural history, books of Jewish interest – the Robson Press is home to any book with character and personality (though not necessarily by personalities), whatever its subject.
 And, like Biteback, we’re hoping to grow swiftly and strongly in the years to come … and to keep running.

 Jeremy is Publisher of The Robson Press.
 After a short spell in journalism, Jeremy cut his teeth as an editor with Aldus Books, working with such figures as David Ben-Gurion, Marc Chagall, and Carl Jung.
-Then, after a spell with Vallentine, Mitchell and the Woburn press, where he published the Goons Show Scripts, a massive bestseller, he launched his own company, Robson Books, publishing a great variety of high-profile authors and personalities across a wide range of subjects – music, biography, sport, humour, politics, current affairs, self-help, travel, military, etc. He has a strong personal interest in poetry, and his own work has been widely published.
+Then, after a spell with Vallentine, Mitchell and the Woburn press, where he published the Goons Show Scripts, a massive bestseller, he launched his own company, Robson Books, publishing a great variety of high-profile authors and personalities across a wide range of subjects – music, biography, sport, humour, politics, current affairs, self-help, travel, military, etc. He has a strong personal interest in poetry, and his latest collection of poetry, published by Smokestack Books, is entitled Blues in the Park.
 He set up The Robson Press, as an imprint of Biteback, in May 2011.

 Iain Dale is one of Britain’s leading political commentators and bloggers and a presenter on LBC Radio.
-He is contributing editor for GQ Magazine, writes for the Daily Telegraph, and pens a fortnightly diary for the Eastern Daily Press.
-He presents Radio 4’s What the Papers Say and is Managing Director of TOTAL POLITICS magazine and Biteback Publishing.
-Iain has written or edited more than twenty books including Margaret Thatcher: A Tribute in Words & Pictures, the Little Book of Boris, 500 of the Most Acerbic, Witty & Erudite Things Ever Said About Politics and Memories of the Falklands.
+He is contributing editor for GQ Magazine, writes for the Daily Telegraph, Attitude and ConservativeHome.
+He is Managing Director of Biteback Publishing.
+Iain has written or edited more than twenty books including The Politicos Guide to the 2015 General Election, Memories of Margaret Thatcher, The Little Book of Boris, 500 of the Most Acerbic, Witty & Erudite Things Ever Said About Politics and Memories of the Falklands.

 James is the Sales and Marketing Director and Deputy Chief Executive of Biteback Publishing and The Robson Press.
 He has been with Biteback Publishing since it began in July 2009, and has been extremely gratified to watch and participate in its growth, from humble beginnings, into the publishing behemoth it is today.
 He has worked in publishing for the last eleven years, prior to which he spent far too long in higher education in England and Italy.
 He supports Arsenal Football Club and is often kept awake with nightmares about running into Michael Smith in a dark alley.

 Suzanne is Publicity Director at Biteback Publishing and The Robson Press.
-She has worked in publishing for over 20 years, most recently for DK.
-She has also run a successful freelance business.
-Suzanne has worked with numerous authors over the years including Robert Lindsay, Stef Penney, Louise Rennison, Sir Peter Blake, Duncan Hamilton and Mike Atherton.
-She has also worked on a number of high profile book industry events, including the Galaxy British Book Awards and The London Book Fair.
-In her spare time Suzanne loves reading, cooking and socializing.
-As a mother of three teenagers, she enjoys coming to work to maintain her sanity!
+She has worked in publishing for over 25 years, and has also run a successful freelance PR business.
+Suzanne loves the variety of working with Biteback and Robson press authors who range from Rula Lenska to Damian McBride and Stanley Johnson to Vicky Pryce.
+She also organises the Paddy Power Political Book Awards.
+In her spare time Suzanne loves reading, cooking and socialising.
+As a mother of three, she enjoys coming to work to maintain her sanity!

-Michael is Editor-at-Large and the editor of our Dialogue Espionage Classics list.
+Michael is Editor-at-Large and the editor of our Dialogue Espionage Classicsseries.
 Michael is a number-one-bestselling author in his own right and an award-winning journalist who has worked for the BBC, the Daily Telegraph and the Sunday Times.
 He commissions books on a wide range of subjects but is most interested in history, crime, reportage and, of course, books on intelligence and spies.
 He is also one of the judges for the prestigious St Ermin’s Hotel Intelligence Book of the Year prize.
-Michael’s own books include Six: A History of Britain’s Secret Intelligence Service 1909-1939 and The Secrets of Station X: How the Bletchley Park Codebreakers Helped Win the War.
+Michael’s own books include The Secret Agent's Bedside Reader, Six: A History of Britain’s Secret Intelligence Service 1909-1939 and The Secrets of Station X: How the Bletchley Park Codebreakers Helped Win the War.
 Michael is also a successful screenwriter and an Arsenal supporter but we don’t hold that against him!

-Sarah is Marketing & Sales Assistant at Biteback Publishing and The Robson Press.
+Sarah is Marketing Executive at Biteback Publishing and The Robson Press.
 Having abandoned the home comforts of Suffolk in 2009, she moved to London to study English Literature at UCL.
 Delving through Romantic women’s travel diaries, laughing at Alan Bennett, and watching Graham Greene films kept her occupied most of the time.
-She could also be found in her North London flat surrounded by tea, cake and copious notepads.
-Now a fully-fledged member of the working world, Sarah manages the websites, social media & book orders.
+She joined Biteback in 2012 and works on all things digital, marketing & the Politicos.co.uk shop.
 Out-of-work activities include making pastry, theatre-going and trying to convert people to Sylvia Townsend Warner.

 Victoria is Editorial Assistant at Biteback Publishing and The Robson Press.
 She read Theology at the University of St Andrews and soon after made the move to London and publishing – but not before taking an impromptu detour to China for six months before joining Biteback in 2014.
 In her spare time she can be found reading salacious literature, attempting to paint and eating roast dinners.